-- Find the squat positioning that is most helpful for your knees.
+- Find the squat stance that is most helpful for your knees.
 For most people, that means feet hip-distance apart (or a bit wider) and feet parallel (or just slightly turned out).

 - Lean back as you squat with your chest up and butt back.
 Push the soles of your feet into the ground the entire time and keep your abs tight.
-As you come up toward the top of your squat, give your glutes an extra squeeze and center your pelvis.
+As you reach the top of your squat, give your glutes an extra squeeze and center your pelvis.

 - For some reason, people are tempted to hold their breath when they squat.
 But inhale deeply on the way down, and exhale vigorously (yet quietly) on the way up.